abrowne2/StreamFeel/README.md

 # StreamFeel - Twitch chat analytics &amp; more

 StreamFeel is a Chrome Browser Extension for Twitch (streaming video platform).
-It solves the problem of "Wow!
-I can't understand what people are saying because none of this makes sense!".
+It solves the problem of "I can't understand what people are saying because none of this makes sense!".
 Twitch chat is, in many ways, a minefield.
+It uses an existing "dataset" or collection of messages to make conclusions (natural language processing)

-### Primary Features
+## Primary Features
-Without the use of a predefined set of rules or algorithm and by using thousands of twitch messages, StreamFeel:
+Without the use of predefined rules or algorithm and by using thousands of twitch messages:
 * Filters chat messages intelligently,
 * Computes sentiment (what people are feeling),
 * User Mentions (in-progress),
-* Provides analytics; emote, sentiment, and the ability to view this info by the minute or in realtime.
+* Provides analytics; emote, sentiment, and the ability to view this info in realtime or by the minute.

 ### Important files
 * **stream_feel.cc** (pnacl/Release)